TinyFactory/Tiny-Factory-Docs/_posts/2012-07-27-generate-an-icon-font.md

 Icon fonts are the new hotness.
 There are pros & cons, and if you want to waste your time reading terrible opinion pieces on all those reasons, Google away.

-We're going to use a lovely tool called [Hieroglyph](https://github.com/averyvery/hieroglyph).
+We're going to use an awesome tool called [Hieroglyph](https://github.com/averyvery/hieroglyph).
 There's already a pretty intuitive readme file in the repo, but I hope to elaborate a little more on what was provided.

 #### Installing Hieroglyph
 Open up **Terminal** and type `gem install hieroglyph`.
 If for some reason you get an error and/or the install fails, update RubyGems by entering `sudo gem update --system` into Terminal, then give it another shot.
 You can test to see if it works by simply entering `hieroglyph` in terminal to generate an empty, dummy font.